Parent Survival Guide 2022-2023

 Snack Breaks & Water Bottles

-Students will be given an opportunity for a working snack time during class daily.
+Students will be given an opportunity for two snack breaks a day during their morning and afternoon recesses, (students may bring in two snacks daily).
 Please send easy to eat finger foods that do not require utensils.
 Examples include Goldfish crackers, grapes, fruit snacks, pretzels, etc… No candy or items including nuts are allowed.
 Snack time is a privilege and can be adapted accordingly.
 I also encourage students to bring a water bottle with their name on it.
 The bottle must only contain water and have a spill-proof lid.
 If you would like to please apply sunscreen prior to taking your child to school each day.

 Breakfast and Lunch